Martin L. Albert, MD, PhDProfessor of Neurology

-Special Interests: Behavioral Neurology/Geriatric Neurology/Neuropsichiatry/Aphasia/Dementia
+Special Interests: Behavioral Neurology/Geriatric Neurology/Neuropsychiatry/Aphasia/Dementia

 Dr. Albert’s research falls within the broad arena of brain-behavior relations, with a special emphasis on language and language disorders, and dementia and the cognitive changes of aging.
 Within the domain of language and language disorders, his research focuses on 1) creation of a neurochemical model of language disorders, 2) development of new approaches to aphasia therapy, especially pharmacotherapy, and 3) attempts to understand neurobiological and cognitive aspects of recovery of function in aphasia.
-Within the domain of dementia and the aging brain, Dr. Albert’s current research focuses on 1) cognitive and neurobiological explanations of lexical retrieval deficit in normal and pathological aging; 2) health-related factors contributing to language decline in normal aging.
+Within the domain of dementia and the aging brain, Dr. Albert’s research focuses on 1) cognitive and neurobiological explanations of lexical retrieval deficit in normal and pathological aging; 2) health-related factors contributing to language decline in normal aging.